Nutlope/aicommits/README.md

 - Does not support conventional commits

 The next version of the CLI, v2, will address both of these limitations!

-## Tasks now

-- Experiment with openai curie and codex as opposed to dacinvi
-  - Figure out the price per commit

 ## Future tasks